Germany does not maintain diplomatic relations with Taiwan. German interests are looked after by the German Institute in

 In addition, the German Academic Exchange Service (DAAD) runs an Information Centre in Taiwan.
-There is also the German School Taipei which, along with a French and a British section, is integrated into the Taipei European School.
+There is also the German School Taipei which, along with a French and a British section, forms the Taipei European School.

 Taiwan maintains unofficial missions in Berlin, Hamburg, Munich and Frankfurt.
 It also has a science and innovation officer working in Bonn.

 Bilateral relations are good and intensive.
-There are approximately 2000 Taiwanese studying in Germany, around 250 German companies operating in Taiwan and some 1500 German citizens living in Taiwan.
+There are approximately 2000 Taiwanese students in Germany, around 250 German companies operating in Taiwan and some 1500 German citizens living in Taiwan.
 The German Institute in Taipei and a number of other institutions have been active on the island for many years.
 These include the Goethe-Institut (since 1963), the German School Taipei (since 1990), the German Trade Office Taipei (since 1981) and the DAAD (since the 1950s, with an Information Centre since 2000).
 In addition, according to the German Rectors’ Conference, there are at present 200 German-Taiwanese university partnerships.

 On the scientific and academic front, too, there continues to be a deepening of German-Taiwanese contacts on future-oriented issues such as urbanisation, ageing societies, the environment and renewable energies.

 In 2008, five Taiwanese Schools of Excellence became members of the Federal Foreign Office’s Schools: Partners for the Future initiative (PASCH).
-In 2018 another, sixth school joined the initiative.
-Fifteen additional schools are participating in the Goethe-Klassenzimmer project mentored by the Goethe-Institut, and German is offered as a second foreign language at 95 of Taiwan’s secondary schools.
-There are currently more than 5000 secondary school students learning German in Taiwan, putting German in fourth place among foreign languages taught on the island, behind English, Japanese and French.
+In 2018 a sixth school joined the initiative.
+Fourteen additional schools are participating in the Goethe-Klassenzimmer project mentored by the Goethe-Institut, and German is offered as a second foreign language at 95 of Taiwan’s secondary schools.
+There are currently more than 6000 secondary school students learning German in Taiwan, putting German in fourth place among foreign languages taught on the island, behind English, Japanese and French.
 In addition, German courses are offered at many universities and private language schools as well as at the Goethe-Institut in Taipei.
 In 2015, the Taiwanese Ministry of Education and the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany (KMK) signed a memorandum of understanding for expanded cooperation in the education sector.